BigPolarBear1/factorization/README.md

 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 30 -base 50 -debug 1 -lin_size 1000 -quad_size 100

 TO DO: Alright, first PoC demonstrating how to sieve using higher degree polynomials (see binomial_sieve()).
-Now this will require me to implement residue sieving as well like I did in CUDA_QS_variant so we can use this setup to quickly hunt for b-smooth candidates wtih similar factorization.
+Now this will require me to implement residue sieving as well like I did in CUDA_QS_variant so we can use this setup to quickly hunt for b-smooth candidates with similar factorization.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>